 - If my goal is maintenance, I eat at maintenance.
 Didn’t see that coming, did ya?

 - If my goal is fat loss (without losing muscle), I create a small to moderate deficit, typically somewhere between 10-25% below maintenance depending on how lean/fat I am at the time, how lean I want to get, and how aggressive I want to be in getting there.
+I get much more specific about this in Superior Fat Loss.

 - If my goal is muscle growth (without gaining excess body fat), I create a small surplus in line with the “Group D” surplus recommendations I lay out in Superior Muscle Growth.